Lie bialgebras constructed from Zinbiel bialgebras and Leibniz bialgebras: Abstract

 \section{Abstract}

 There is a Lie algebra structure on the tensor product of a Leibniz algebra and a Zinbiel algebra for the operads of Leibniz algebras and Zinbiel algebras are Koszul dual.
 In this paper, we extend such conclusion to the context of bialgebras.
-We show that there is a Lie bialgebra structure on the tensor product of a Leibniz bialgebra and a quadratic Zinbiel algebra; there is an infinite-dimensional Lie bialgebra structure on the tensor product of a Zinbiel bialgebra and a quadratic $\bz$-graded Leibniz algebra.
-By analyzing the relationship between solutions of the classical Yang-Baxter equation in a Zinbiel algebra (resp. a Leibniz algebra) and solutions of the classical Yang-Baxter equation in the induced Lie algebra, we prove that the induced Lie bialgebra is quasi-triangular (resp. triangular, factorizable) if the original Zinbiel bialgebra (resp.
+We show that there is a Lie bialgebra structure on the tensor product of a Leibniz bialgebra and a quadratic Zinbiel algebra, while there is an infinite-dimensional Lie bialgebra structure on the tensor product of a Zinbiel bialgebra and a quadratic $\bz$-graded Leibniz algebra.
+For a special quadratic $\bz$-graded Leibniz algebra, the property that its tensor product with a Zinbiel bialgebra forms a Lie bialgebra characterizes the Zinbiel bialgebra.
+By examining the relationship between solutions of the classical Yang-Baxter equation in a Zinbiel algebra (resp. a Leibniz algebra) and solutions of the classical Yang-Baxter equation in the induced Lie algebra, we prove that the induced Lie bialgebra is quasi-triangular (resp. triangular, factorizable) whenever the original Zinbiel bialgebra (resp.
 Leibniz bialgebra) is quasi-triangular (resp. triangular, factorizable).
-For special quadratic $\bz$-graded Leibniz algebra, the tensor product with a Zinbiel bialgebra being a Lie bialgebra characterizes the Zinbiel bialgebra.
-Finally, we provide a construction of a quasi-Frobenius Lie algebra on the tensor product of a quasi-Frobenius Zinbiel algebra and a quadratic Leibniz algebra.
+Finally, we present a construction of a quasi-Frobenius Lie algebra on the tensor product of a quasi-Frobenius Zinbiel algebra and a quadratic Leibniz algebra.